awsbpfeiff/Systems-Manager-Labs/lab_17_hybridactivations.md

 1. In the **Instance limit** field, specify the total number of on\-premises servers or VMs that you want to register with AWS as part of this activation\.

-1. In the ** IAM role name** section, choose a service role option that enables your servers and VMs to communicate with AWS Systems Manager in the cloud:
+1. In the **IAM role** section, choose a service role option that enables your servers and VMs to communicate with AWS Systems Manager in the cloud:

-   - For this lab, choose **Use the system created default command execution role** to use a role and managed policy created by AWS\.
+   - For this lab, choose **Use the default role created by the system (AmazonEC2RunCommandRoleForManagedInstances)**.

 1. In the **Activation expiry date** field, specify an expiration date for the activation\.
 **Note**  If you want to register additional managed instances after the expiry date, you must create a new activation\.
 The expiry date has no impact on registered and running instances\.